svc333/overview/feedback.md

 Common ad blockers block Usabilla and hide the **Feedback** button.
 Disable any ad blockers to use the **Feedback** button to submit your comments.
 {: tip}

+## Submitting feedback on a documentation topic
+{: #feedback-topic}

+You can submit feedback on a specific documentation topic by using the **Was this page helpful?** buttons that are displayed at the end of each topic.
+Do you find the information helpful?
+Click **Yes** and optionally provide a comment.
+If you don't find it helpful, or you have suggestions for improvements, click **No** and provide more details.

 ## Providing a content update with a pull request
 {: #feedback-pr}